ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/spectator.jpg)](https://osu.ppy.sh/users/702598)

 [Spectator](https://osu.ppy.sh/users/702598) has once again proven to be a pillar behind osu!catch's ranked scene, securing back-to-back Elite Nominator accolades with another standout year.
-As both a NAT and an ever-present figure in the mapping scene, Spectator's activity remained a prominent constant — consistently pushing maps forward and keeping the scene moving at full pace.
-Earning this accolade for the second year in a row, his impact is impossible to overlook, and his presence continues to define the rhythm of osu!catch's ranked output.
+As both an NAT member and an ever-present figure in the mapping scene, Spectator's activity remained a prominent constant — consistently pushing maps forward and keeping the scene moving at full pace.
+Earning this accolade for the second year in a row, his impact is impossible to overlook, and his presence continues to define the rhythm of osu!catch's Ranked output.

 ### osu!mania